JacobHsl/cab420-assessment2/README.md

 curl -O https://www.cs.cmu.edu/~enron/enron_mail_20150507.tar.gz
 ```

-Place this file in the project root directory — the data extraction code will handle the rest.
+MAke sure this file is in the project root directory, the code will extract this file.

 ---

 ## Launch Jupyter Lab

-If not already installed, run:
+Jupyter lab should be installed via the requirements, if not run:

 ```bash
 pip install jupyterlab